brady691213/ApiGen/src/CodeGeneration/README.md

 - Check all optional params - remove where uncertain.
 - Proofread MD and XML documentation.

+- TASKT: Use entity types for ep and dto names and types.
-- TASKT: Currentyl logging as if files were created even for dry runs.
+- TASKT: Currently logging as if files were created even for dry runs.
 Mark as different.
 - Detailed and careful logging to console.
 - Guard clauses all over - but these throw exceptions
 - Keep using nested Result functions and types as a goal.